false live

 Hunger vs. cravings

 There’s a fine line between hunger and cravings.
 Generally speaking, physical hunger is gradual and tied to the last time you ate.
-Whereas cravings, or emotional hunger, can be triggered by things such as stress, worry, fatigue, habit, or even boredom.
+While cravings, or emotional hunger, can be triggered by stress, worry, fatigue, habit, or boredom.

-Cravings, on the other hand, are your body’s way of telling you that it wants comfort or something soothing, provoking you to eat even when your body doesn’t really need more fuel.
-A craving is usually directed to a specific food, taste, or texture and results in more radical behavior.
+Cravings, on the other hand, are your body’s way of telling you that it wants comfort or something soothing, provoking you to eat even when your body doesn’t need more fuel.
+A craving is usually directed to a specific food, taste, or texture, resulting in more radical behavior.

-What makes cravings especially difficult when it comes to weight loss is that the foods you crave can be described as “hyperpalatable,” offering a tantalizing combination of fat, sugar, salt, and carbohydrates.
-This type of food is calorie dense, nutritionally poor, and can interfere with brain signals so that you keep craving them even when you’re full.
+What makes cravings especially difficult when it comes to weight loss is that the foods you crave can be described as “hyper-palatable,” offering an irresistible combination of fat, sugar, salt, and carbohydrates.
+These foods are calorie-dense, nutritionally poor, and can interfere with brain signals so that you keep craving them even when you’re full.

 What causes cravings?